FernandoBasso/devhowto/src/purescript/fp-made-easier/README.md

 ## Studying the book

 Create directories like `ch01`, `ch02`, etc. and run `spago init` inside each directory.
 Make simple module names like `DataTypes1.purs` or `SumType.purs` with examples.
+Do NOT bother trying to keep them numbered with chapter, section, subsection, etc.

-Sometimes, the books shows code I don't yet know how to fully implement in this language, like `StringStats` with its `vowelCount` function in 3.1.3.
+Sometimes, the books show code I don't yet know how to fully implement in this language, like `StringStats` with its `vowelCount` function in 3.1.3.
 The idea as that we go back and forth in the book as it makes sense.
+We should try our best to understand things at the moment we are studying them, but no learning is without gaps anyway.
+We MUST come back and fill the gaps, understand better and get new insights later on.
+As base knowledge helps to gain future knowledge, future knowledge also helps one to better re-learn things learned in the past.
+You look into past experiences with new eyes, new mindset, more context, etc.

 When I studied music, books would say things like “do not move forward until you mastered this scaled 100%.”
 It is humanly impossible to try that kind of approach.
 We would be stuck forever practicing one thing only and never truly, really *master* it (achiever perfection).
 It is better to get going with something, then move forward, then come back and fill the gaps, improve, perfect.